ChrickeR/chricker.github.io/_posts/assignments/2018-10-01-cheif-architect.md

 It also changed and developed the business processes and business offers both within the organization and externally.

-One of the biggest changes was the creation of "Business Services"...
+One of the biggest changes was the creation of "Business Services", cross functional teams that included both business and developement competences to be able to act quick within a specified domain with a clear RACI model.
+The teams where staffed by self selection where the product owner first pitch their product and then every individual by them self selected the product the

 ## Ökad digital samverkan i ekosystemet